 Long version autobiography here.

-Laura has performed at art festivals and venues around the United States and has opened for John Gorka, Cheryl Wheeler, Connie Kaldor, Dana Cooper and Lori McKenna.
+Laura’s has performed at art festivals and venues around the United States, opening for John Gorka, Cheryl Wheeler, Connie Kaldor, Dana Cooper and Lori McKenna.
 View a list of venues.
 She is a graduate of the University of Florida (nursing) and Berklee College of Music (songwriting).
-Before leaving the Boston area for western Massachusetts in 2002, she accompanied choral and theater productions, sang with New England Vocal Arts Ensemble, and was soprano soloist at Eliot Church in Newton.
+Before leaving the Boston area for western Massachusetts, she accompanied choral, theater productions and church services, sang with New England Vocal Arts Ensemble, and was soprano soloist at Eliot Church in Newton.
 She studied voice in the bel canto tradition with John LaBella and briefly with Phyllis Curtin, world-known soprano.
+Currently she is the pianist for the UCC of Conway and First Congregational Church of Shelburne in western Massachusetts.

 The first two albums contain her unique combinations of prose poems and songs.
 Her poetry has been published in Hampden-Sydney Poetry Review, Cream City Review, Lullwater Poetry Review, and others.